LBL-EESA/TECA/doc/rtd/developer.rst

 buffers.
 Instead we can access the pointer to the array's memory directly using the `teca_variant_array_impl::data` method.

-Direct access should be prefered when ever we are certain of an array's location.
+Direct access should be preferred when ever we are certain of an array's location.
 This is because while the smart pointers returned by the accessibility methods used to manage the life span of temporaries are relatively cheap, they have overheads including the smart pointer's constructor